Can Storm close out these WNBA Finals with the trophy? That’s when it has always been at its best.

 Whereas Stewart and Jewell Loyd carried the offensive load in Game 1 with a combined 65 points, this time the Storm more characteristically spread the wealth with five players in double digits.
 Clark and Howard had been a combined 4 of 22 in the opener; they were 17 for 22 in this one, Clark bombing from outside, Howard muscling inside.

-“To be honest, our performance today was probably better than it was Game 1 just as far as having a balanced approach,’’ Stewart said.
+“To be honest, our performance today was probably better than it was in Game 1 just as far as having a balanced approach,’’ Stewart said.

 And on Tuesday, when the Storm will try to finish the sweep and bring home another title?